The Cava Corgi is a designer hybrid breed that brings together the Cavalier King Charles Spaniel and the Pembroke Corgi.

 The intelligence of this hybrid breed should not be underestimated.
 This is a breed that is able to pick up on commands quite quickly, so it can be a wonderful dog to train.

 The breed is also known to be wonderful around children and has a rather gentle nature.

-It takes great delight in being obedient, but you might need to use one or two treats at times in order to tempt them into doing things.
+It takes great delight in being obedient, but you might need to use one or two treats at times to tempt them into doing things.

-They will love playing, and thank to their size this means that children playing with them will also be safe.
+They will love playing, and thanks to their size this means that children playing with them will also be safe.

 The only potential problem is that they do have a very real herding instinct.

 This is just something that comes naturally and they never intend to hurt or upset anybody but it is something that they just feel the need to do.

 Training them as early as possible can help to counter some of this.
 The Cava Corgi is an independent dog so you do not need to give it attention constantly.

 However, that is not to say that they do not enjoy the company because they certainly do.

 At least with this, it does mean that they can be left alone to their own devices and they will be quite content with this for a while.